Italy's daily coronavirus death toll and new cases fall

-Deaths from the COVID-19 epidemic in Italy climbed by 194 on Saturday, against 243 the day before, the Civil Protection Agency said, while the daily tally of new cases fell to 1,083 from 1,327 on Friday.
+Deaths from the COVID-19 epidemic in Italy rose by 165 on Sunday, against 194 the day before, the Civil Protection Agency said as the daily tally of new cases fell to 802 from 1,083 on Saturday.
 The total death toll since the outbreak came to light on Feb.
-21 now stands at 30,395 the agency said, the third highest in the world after those of the United States and Britain.
+21 now stands at 30,560 the agency said, the third highest in the world after those of the United States and Britain.

-The number of confirmed cases amounts to 218,268 the third highest global tally behind those of the United States and Spain.
-People registered as currently carrying the illness fell to 84,842 from 87,961 the day before.
+It was the lowest daily death toll since March 9, although in recent weeks of the epidemic the daily death count has tended to fall on Sundays only to rise again the following day.
+For the first time since early March new cases were under 1,000 with the total number of confirmed cases amounting to 219,070, the third highest global tally behind those of the United States and Spain.

 - READ MORE ON: